jocialmedia/how-to-validate-names/README.md

 But also grown ups voluntarily change their names to [Tyrannosaurus Rex Joseph Gold](https://www.npr.org/sections/thetwo-way/2012/05/08/152251210/nebraska-man-changes-his-name-to-tyrannosaurus-rex) (2012) or [Beezow Doo-Doo Zopittybop-Bop-Bop](https://www.npr.org/sections/thetwo-way/2012/01/09/144933779/wisconsin-police-arrest-beezow-doo-doo-zopittybop-bop-bop) (2011).
 Then there is the case of David Fearn from Walsall who changed his name to a collection of all James Bond movies.
 His official name now is ["James Dr No From Russia with Love Goldfinger Thunderball You Only Live Twice On Her Majesty's Secret Service Diamonds Are Forever Live and Let Die The Man with the Golden Gun The Spy Who Loved Me Moonraker For Your Eyes Only Octopussy A View to a Kill The Living Daylights Licence to Kill Golden Eye Tomorrow Never Dies The World Is Not Enough Die Another Day Casino Royale Bond"](https://www.scotsman.com/news/uk-news/names-bond-times-21-2510485) (2006).

 An aspect which should be mentioned as well is people with which are unintentionally similar to celebrities or fictional characters.
 Developers could try to avoid fake entries by filtering those out.
-But how do you want to distinguish between fake entries and people who are really named [Charlie Brown](https://www.linkedin.com/pub/dir?firstName=charly&lastName=brown&trk=guest_homepage-basic_people-search-bar_search-submit), [James Bond](https://www.linkedin.com/pub/dir?firstName=James&lastName=Bond&trk=people-guest_people-search-bar_search-submit) or [Peter Pan](https://www.linkedin.com/pub/dir?firstName=Peter&lastName=Pan&trk=people-guest_people-search-bar_search-submit)?
+But how could anyone distinguish between fake entries and people who are really named [Charlie Brown](https://www.linkedin.com/pub/dir?firstName=charly&lastName=brown&trk=guest_homepage-basic_people-search-bar_search-submit), [James Bond](https://www.linkedin.com/pub/dir?firstName=James&lastName=Bond&trk=people-guest_people-search-bar_search-submit) or [Peter Pan](https://www.linkedin.com/pub/dir?firstName=Peter&lastName=Pan&trk=people-guest_people-search-bar_search-submit)?

 **Suggested solution:** As far as I know it is a really rare occasion that people use symbols as names.
 So nobody can expect forms to handle this.
-Another story are names which sound unusual because they are lent from cities, countries, celebrities or fictional characters.
-Who would we be to judge the name choices of other people no matter if we personally think it is esthetic or not?
+Another story are names which sound unusual because they are lend from cities, countries, celebrities or fictional characters.
+Who would we be to judge the name choices of other people no matter if we personally think it is aesthetic or not?
 As long as letters from the regular alphabet are used, we should not filter names because we can not.